secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/usecase-gtm/ci/_index.md

 - P = Premium
 - U = Ultimate

-### Product Adoption - North Star Metrics and Leading Indicators for CI
+### Product Adoption - Lighthouse Metrics and Leading Indicators for CI

-The SSOT Handbook Page for Product Adoption - North Star Metrics and Leading Indicators can be found in the [Enterprise Data Team Handbook](https://internal.gitlab.com/handbook/enterprise-data/company-kpis/product-adoption-north-star-metrics/)
+The SSOT Handbook Page for Product Adoption - Lighthouse Metrics and Leading Indicators can be found in the [Enterprise Data Team Handbook](https://internal.gitlab.com/handbook/enterprise-data/company-kpis/product-adoption-lighthouse-metrics/)

 #### Additional Documentation Links